Flythe History, Family Crest & Coats of Arms

 The surname Flythe was first found in Hampshire, where the ancestral home of the Flythe family is thought to be located.
 The name was first borne by brothers known as "de Flagi" who had immigrated from the region of Flagi in France.

 Early History of the Flythe family

-Another 207 words (15 lines of text) covering the years 1160 and 1726 are included under the topic Early Flythe History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Flythe research.
+Another 77 words (6 lines of text) covering the years 1160 and 1726 are included under the topic Early Flythe History in all our PDF Extended History products and printed products wherever possible.